Trudy Pelzer is a senior software architect with MySQL AB, co-author of SQL Performance Tuning, and lives in Edmonton, Alberta.

 Subqueries have one other use: they can be used to change the data in the

 database.
-That is, you can put a subquery in a DELETE
+That is, you can put a subquery in a DELETE,

-, or REPLACE
+INSERT, UPDATE, or REPLACE statement.

 Here is an example: